fastify/fastify-passport/README.md

 ## Session cleanup on logIn

 For security reasons the session is cleaned after login.
-You can manage this configuration at your own risk by using `clearSessionOnLogin (default: true)` and `clearSessionIgnoreFields (default: ['passport', 'session'])`
+You can manage this configuration at your own risk by:
+1) Include `keepSessionInfo` true option when perform the passport `.authenticate` call;
+2) Include `keepSessionInfo` true option when perform the request `.login` call;
+3) Using `clearSessionOnLogin (default: true)` and `clearSessionIgnoreFields (default: ['passport', 'session'])`.

 ## Difference between `@fastify/secure-session` and `@fastify/session`
 `@fastify/secure-session` and `@fastify/session` are both session plugins for Fastify which are capable of encrypting/decrypting the session.
 The main difference is that `@fastify/secure-session` uses the stateless approach and stores the whole session in an encrypted cookie whereas `@fastify/session` uses the stateful approach for sessions and stores them in a session store.